bgsluay31/F.A.-in-ComSci_8-Narra/README.md

 # QUARTER 1 FORMATIVE ASSESSMENT

 ## Description
- This program uses math library to calculate the **distance between two point**.
+ This program uses math library to calculate the **distance between two points**.

 ## How to run the program